named-data-ndnSIM/ndnSIM/docs/source/examples.rst

       return 0;
     }

-If this code is placed into ``scratch/ccnx-simple.cc`` and NS-3 is compiled in debug mode, you can run and see progress of the simulation using the following command (in optimized mode nothing will be printed out)::
+If this code is placed into ``scratch/ndn-simple.cc`` and NS-3 is compiled in debug mode, you can run and see progress of the simulation using the following command (in optimized mode nothing will be printed out)::

-     NS_LOG=CcnxConsumer:CcnxProducer ./waf --run=ccnx-simple
+     NS_LOG=NdnConsumer:NdnProducer ./waf --run=ndn-simple

 9-node grid example
 -------------------

-This scenario (``ccnx-grid.cc``) simulates using a grid topology build with PointToPointGrid NS-3 module
+This scenario (``ndn-grid.cc``) simulates using a grid topology build with PointToPointGrid NS-3 module

 .. aafig::
     :aspect: 60